carlosp420/nymphalidae_diversification/MS.md

 ### Detecting diversification shifts on the maximum clade credibility tree
 The MEDUSA analysis on the MCC tree in combination with richness data estimated 18 changes in the tempo of diversification in Nymphalidae history (Fig. 1; Table 1).
-The estimated corrected threshold of AICc scores for selecting the optimal model was estimated as 7.8 units.
+The corrected AICc acceptance threshold for adding subsequent piecewise birth-death processes to the overall model was set to 7.8 units, as prescribed by MEDUSA.
 In all MEDUSA analyses, the maximum number of inferred diversification splits in all trees was 26.
-Thus
+The background
-a ``model.limit`` of 27 splits was adequate.
-The background net diversification rate for Nymphalidae was estimated as ``r = 0.092`` lineages per Million of years and the AICc score for the best fit model was ``5090.5`` (Table 1).
+net diversification rate for Nymphalidae was estimated as ``r = 0.092`` lineages per Million of years and the AICc score for the best fit model was ``5090.5`` (Table 1).